Al-Qa-qa/audits/ask-for-audit.md

 - If the user position is known using the Smart Contract storage, and users can not see their tokens value, nor transfer the position, and can only close the position from the Contract, then I can not accept the protocol.

 Some protocols are complex, and some protocols can integrate with other protocols that do one of the things we do not accept.
 So if you find that you are not sure about the protocol type, you can message me, and I will tell you wether I will be able to accept the protocol or not.

+### Trading Protocols with Shorts
+If the protocol is like a trading protocol that implements shorting mechanism trading, we are not accepting it.

 ### Yield Farming Strategies
 if Yeild Farming protocol depends on Strategies or Vaults that gain profits from one of the protocol types I do not accept, then I do not accept the protocol.